Islands (Roman province)

 The Province of the Islands (Provincia Insularum; ἐπαρχία νήσων) was a Late Roman province consisting of most of the islands in the Aegean, now part of Greece.
-It was almost succeeded by later Byzantine theme of Aegean Sea.
-Meanwhile, It should not be confused with the Roman province of Hispania Balearica, which consists of the (now Spanish) Balearic islands.
+It was succeeded by later Byzantine theme of Aegean Sea.
+It should not be confused with the Roman province of Hispania Balearica, which consists of the (now Spanish) Balearic Islands.

 History

 In Late Antiquity, the province was part of the Diocese of Asia of the Praetorian prefecture of the East, until subordinated to the quaestura exercitus by Emperor Justinian I.

 Rhodes was the capital of the province, whose governor had the modest rank of praeses (hegemon in Greek).
 It encompassed many Aegean islands.
 According to the Synecdemus of Hierocles, the province included twenty cities: Rhodes, Amorgos, Andros, Astypalaia, Chios, Ios, Kos, Melos, Methymna, Mytilene, Naxos, Paros, Petelos, Proselene, Samos, Siphnos, Tenedos, Tenos and Thera.